Skip to Content

 • Reel size: This parameter tells you how big the reel’s spool is and how many yards of line it can hold.
 It also indicates the size of the fish you can catch, so there’s no need to get a 4500 if you plan to angle for relatively small species.

-• Drag System: The reel’s drag system controls the amount of pressure you can apply to the line without breaking it (braided or any other) when the fish takes the bait.
-As a general rule of thumb, the max drag setting shouldn’t exceed 30% of the line’s test.
+• Drag System: The reel’s drag system controls the pressure you can apply to the line without breaking it (braided or any other) when the fish takes the bait.
+Generally, the max drag setting shouldn’t exceed 30% of the line’s test.

 • Recovery rate: The ability to cast lures over longer distances is one of the advantages of using a braided line.
 The reel’s recovery rate will show you how quickly you can retrieve the line after casting.